o-200/neocities-red/README.md

 1) Added MultiThread uploading of files to neocities.
 This feature boosts `neocities push`.
 2) Moves from `http.rb` to `faraday` gem.
+3) Added excluding folders (recursively with their files).
+Probably [bug](https://github.com/neocities/neocities-ruby/pull/67).

 ## TODO'S:
 2) Check all entire cli and client logic, fix bugs.
-[1](https://github.com/neocities/neocities-ruby/pull/67).
 3) Change dependencies for modern analogs.
 4) Refactor `cli.rb` or use `rails/thor` gem instead.
 5) Do not push files to neocities which already exists, check their hash-sums before uploading.